devsoc-unsw/chaos/frontend/src/components/QuestionEditor/README.md

     }
 );
 ```
-yarn start and look at pages/create_question/index.tsx for the example.
+bun start and look at pages/create_question/index.tsx for the example.

 ## 🎨 All Blocks Include